MicheleTobias/OpenSourceCartography/README.md

 **Copy & Paste**

-It might seem obvious that you can copy, cut, and paste in Inkscape (of course you can!) but there's also specialized options in the File menu for graphics that you won't find in other programs:
+It might seem obvious that you can copy, cut, and paste in Inkscape (of course you can!) but there's also specialized options for graphics that you won't find in other programs:
 * "Paste in Place" - File menu or Keyboard Shortcut: Ctrl + Alt + v - paste an object copied to the clipboard in exactly the same place that it was copied from.
 I use it for making halos around text.
 Copy the text, paste it in place, make the copy white (or the color you want), give it a blur in the Fill & Stroke dialog, then lower it below your regular text.
 * "Paste Style" - File menu
 * "Paste Size" - File menu - has a variety of options for which dimension to paste